mirulzuan/identity_verification_scraper/README.md

 # identity_verification_scraper
 A simple web scraper to verify the validity of a user's Identification Card Number (IC) by scraping the Suruhanjaya Pilihan Raya (SPR) portal.
-The scraper should send the IC number to the portal, extract the relevant data, and determine if the IC number is valid for client onboarding (for example).
+Written with ExpressJS

 How to start?
 ```